Let’s Not Pretend it’s Fine

 Watch What You’re Really Wearing

+We did the research.
 The six short films below expose the contamination risks of lead aprons in real-world healthcare settings.
 Backed by research and frontline voices, they make one thing clear: It’s time to clean those leads.

 Episode 1